ELEC2645/unit-2-project-template-Jassimrtkz/README.md

 ## Project Structure

 ```
-│── main.c          # Menu handling
+│── main.c          # The menu navigation
-│── funcs.c         # Complete use of every tool
+│── funcs.c         # Full utilisation of each tool
 │── funcs.h         # Definitions of functions
 │── results.txt     # Logs
 │── README.md       # Recordkeeping
-│── Makefile        # Script for optional builds
+│── Makefile        # Program for extra setups
 ```

 ---

 ## Testing

-There is a test harness built into the AI Assistant.
+The AI Assistant has a built-in test harness.

 To run tests:
 ```